 - Note that the percentage of position and leverage sliders on the order entry form are just approximations.
 The actual fraction of your position that an order represents will depend on your other orders and trades.
 The actual size of an order is purely based on the amount of the future/coin/etc. that you are sending; when in doubt confirm that it's what you want.

-- While FTX will attempt to maintain orderly, liquid markets, fills--or lack thereof--from orders will depend on FTX's market conditions.
+- We recommend using "Retry until filled" after reading and understanding the section on it below.
+While FTX will attempt to maintain orderly, liquid markets, fills--or lack thereof--from orders will depend on FTX's market conditions.
 Whether or not an order gets a fill--and if so what price--will depend on the order parameters and the orderbooks on FTX and its indexes, and by placing an order you are accepting responsibility for its results.

 Stop-Loss (Limit and Market)